FerretDB/dance/CONTRIBUTING.md

 Alternatively, the Docker image with the name `ferretdb-local` can be built by `task docker-local` in the FerretDB repository.
 In this case, `FERRETDB_IMAGE=ferretdb-local` can be set to use that image.
+Similarly, you can specify `POSTGRES_DOCUMENTDB_IMAGE` for the image build from the FerretDB/documentdb repository.

 ## Running tests